Some high-tech (and low-tech) ways to fix your posture

 If hooking yourself up to any sort of device—whatever the cost—seems too extreme, there are other ways to improve your posture.

+First, be aware of what constitutes good posture.
+Use a mirror to ensure that your back is straight, shoulders squared, chin up, chest out, and stomach in.
+You should be able to draw an imaginary line from your earlobe through your shoulder, hip, knee, to the middle of your ankle.
+Train your muscles.
+Strengthen the muscles across your upper back, and when exercising, be sure to work out agonist and antagonist muscles equally.
+Stretch.
+There a number of stretches you can work into short breaks at work.
+And even if you are paying attention to your posture while sitting at your desk, you should be taking breaks to sand up and stretch.
+Take up yoga.
+Proper body alignment and balance can both improve posture.
 Practice.
 See what good posture feels like by standing up against a wall and sitting up straight in your chair.
 If you find yourself falling back into a slouch, there’s a less technical posture reminder you can wear: standing with good posture, have someone tape an X across your back from your shoulders to your hips.
 Add a line of tape across the top of your shoulders.
 Like this, you’ll feel the tape tug every time you slip into a slouch.